-There are three important Bills before the Virginia Senate and House of Delegates that could have a substantial impact on the damages claims that plaintiffs allowed to pursue in Virginia, and the amount of punitive damages plaintiffs are able to recover.
+In the 2018 legislative session there were a number of important bills before the Senate and House of Representatives that could have had a substantial impact on the damages claims Plaintiffs are allowed to make and the amount of punitive damages plaintiffs can receive.

 Senate Bill 895 sought to increase the cap on punitive damages from $350,000 to $600,000.
 After the bill was initially proposed it was amended by the Senate, which reduced the sought after increase from $600,000 to $500,000.
 This version of the Bill passed the Senate but when sent to the House of Representatives for consideration, it failed to pass.

 A second attempt at increasing the amount of punitive damages recoverable by a plaintiff, House Bill 1305, was much broader and sought to eliminate the limitation on punitive damage awards all together.
 This bill did not gain support in the House of Representatives and failed to make it out of subcommittee.

 Efforts to increase the cap on punitive damages have been before the House and Senate three times in the past four years.
 In 2016 and 2015 there were similar bills to Senate Bill 895 that sought to increase the cap on punitive damages.
 Senate Bill 111 in 2016 sought to increase the punitive damage cap from $350,000 to $500,000.
 This bill, like the recent Senate Bill 895, passed the Senate but did not pass the House of Representatives.
 In 2015 House Bill 2360 sought to increase the punitive damage cap from $350,000 to $750,000.
 The Bill also failed to make it out of the House of Representatives.